ccbogel/QualCoder/README.md

 ## INSTALLATION
 You will need to have a python3.x version installed.
-You will also need to have pyqt5 and lxml to get text from docx files.
 You will also need to have a vlc player installed - for audio and video.

 ### Linux:

+You can install the latest debian package from (https://github.com/ccbogel/QualCoder-Debians)[https://github.com/ccbogel/QualCoder-Debians]

+You might need to run this command from the terminal for pdf importing:

+`sudo pip install pdfminer.six`

+If not using the debian pacakge:

-Once a python 3.x is installed, make the install.sh executable and run the install.sh script from the terminal.
+Make the install.sh executable and run the install.sh script from the terminal.
 Make sure the qualcoder folder is in the same directory as the install.sh script (i.e. as it appears when you download the QualCoder-master folder).

-./install.sh
+`./install.sh`

 The qualcoder folder should be in the same directory as the install.sh script.